 People in their 20s should definitely think about a will when they own a large asset (such as a home) which might cause an Inheritance Tax bill on death.
 Use the £325,000 figure as a benchmark and remember that your home might go up in value.

-It is also worth thinking about a will if you want to do something unusual with your stuff when you die, or if you have complicated family circumstances.
-For example, you might want to leave something to charity or prevent your estranged family member from getting anything.
+It is also worth thinking about a will if you want to do something unusual with your assets when you die, or if you have complicated family circumstances.
+For example, you might want to leave something to charity or prevent your estranged family member from receiving anything.

 And when should I definitely have a will?